VirtoCommerce/vc-docs/dev_docs/docs/Fundamentals/Indexed-Search/search-query-syntax-reference.md

 `te?t`

-multiple character wildcard search will look for 0 or more characters.
+Multiple character wildcard search will look for 0 or more characters.

 Alternatively, to search for, say, *test*, *tests*, or *tester*, you can use the following expression: